-For current blog and content please go to: Bartay Photography
+For current blog go to: http://bartayphotography.com/Blog

 The one thing about driving through Niger, Burkina Faso, and Mali, besides the bumpy roads is, speed bumps.
 Large enough to make you drop your speed to about 5 mph.
 They are everywhere and each village has their own at both sides of the village, to slow traffic down.
 What I really love is the ingenuity of the people when there’s a new road put in and the speed bumps are not put in.
 The villagers will bring, drag, and roll anything into the street to slow you down.
 This village decided to make you slow down by making you turn.
 Every village seems to have their own ‘personality’.